 - Student prices where you need to produce a valid student ID

-Airlines are very strict on following the rules for these types of ticket prices.
-And as of today there is no proven and effective way for price comparison sites and Online Travel Agents to know when to show these prices.
+Airlines are very strict about following the rules for these types of ticket prices.
+And today, there is no proven and effective way for price comparison sites and Online Travel Agents to know when to show these prices.

-Summary: If you are looking for this type of special flight price, do consider to book with a travel agent for the best possible price and terms.
+So, if you are looking for a particular flight price, consider booking with a travel agent for the best possible price and terms.

-Save money when booking flights for more than 2 travellers
+2. Save money when booking flights for more than two travelers

-If you are travelling as a family or a group of friends you could save money if you use a skilled and experienced travel agent.
+If you travel as a family or a group of friends, you could save money using a skilled and experienced travel agent.